A landscape defined

 Want to see Snowdonia's landscape for yourself?
 Stay in one of our fabulous Snowdonia cottages and explore this magnificent part of North Wales!
-With some wonderful winter savings to be made, go on be spontaneous and book a break to Snowdonia!
+With some wonderful winter savings to be made as prices are lower, go on be spontaneous and book a break in Snowdonia!

 Find out more about The Handbook Volume 2, and how to get your very own copy here.